flipzoom/ProcessWire-AIOM-All-In-One-Minify/README.md

 1.0.0
 * Initial release

-##Questions and comments?##
+##Questions or comments?##

+My Name is David Karich.
 Send me an E-Mail with your questions, suggestions or bugs to support@flipzoom.de.

 ##Test environment##